raprmdn/react-express-auth/README.md

 This is a simple example of how to use React with Express to create a simple authentication system.

-Authentication is done using JSON Web Tokens (JWT), Google OAuth2 using the newest [gsi](https://developers.google.com/identity/gsi/web/guides/overview).
+Authentication is done using JSON Web Tokens (JWT), Google OAuth2 using [gsi](https://developers.google.com/identity/gsi/web/guides/overview).

 ## Getting Started